Lennart Levi

-Lennart Levi, M.D., PhD (1930-2024).
-Born in Riga, Latvia, May 20, 1930, to Sam Levi, a merchant and Debora (Lowenstein).
-During World War II, when he was 10 years old, he and his family moved to Stockholm.
+Lennart Levi, M.D., PhD (1930–2024), was born in Riga, Latvia, on May 20, 1930, to Sam Levi, a merchant and Debora (Lowenstein).
+During World War II, when he was 10 years old, his family moved to Stockholm.
 He served as a surgeon in the Swedish Army after receiving his medical degree from the Karolinska Institute in 1959 and his PhD in 1972.
 In 1957 he married Isabella Weitman and had two children, Jan Richard and George Ragnar.

 At the Karolinska Institute, Levi established an entirely new discipline: stress research with physicians, psychologists and sociologists.
 The stress concept that his group used had been recently introduced by the Bohemian-Canadian physiologist Hans Selye.
 All the physiological reactions that are started when an individual needs to mobilize large amounts of energy are collected under the umbrella “stress”.

-Despite substantial resistance from the scientific establishment and other difficulties, he managed to start the stress research in the late 1950’s, first in a small laboratory and finally in a national institute with support from Ulf von Euler who described the role of adrenaline and noradrenaline in energy mobilization for which he was awarded the Nobel Prize in Physiology and Medicine in 1970.
-Euler enabled the start of Levi´s chemical laboratory for the analysis of urinary excretion of adrenaline and noradrenaline.
-The physiological focus was, in the beginning, mainly on urinary catecholamine excretion but the sphere was gradually extended to the immune system, cardiovascular functions and metabolism as well as a number of stress-related hormones.
-In 1972 Levi defended his PhD thesis and after that he started the creation of a national institute which was inaugurated in 1980.
+Despite substantial resistance from the scientific establishment and other difficulties, he managed to start the stress research in the late 1950s, first in a small laboratory and finally in a national institute with support from Ulf von Euler, who described the role of adrenaline and noradrenaline in energy mobilization for which he was awarded the Nobel Prize in Physiology and Medicine in 1970.
+Euler enabled the start of Levi's chemical laboratory for the analysis of urinary excretion of adrenaline and noradrenaline.
+The physiological focus was initially on urinary catecholamine excretion but the sphere was gradually extended to the immune system, cardiovascular functions and metabolism as well as a number of stress-related hormones.
+In 1972 Levi defended his PhD thesis and started the creation of a national institute which was inaugurated in 1980.